showmanpy/showmanpy/README.md

 # Welcome to my profile

-My name is giovani zedd, I'm from Brazil 🇧🇷 I'm a Software Engineer and I've been working as a developer since 2017
+My name is giovani, I'm from Brazil 🇧🇷 I'm a Software Engineer and I've been working as a developer since 2017

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes